kleros/erc-792/docs/a-simple-dapp.rst

 ===============

 Let's create a new file called ``web3.js`` under ``ethereum`` directory.
 We will put a helper inside it which will let us access MetaMask for sending transactions and querying the blockchain.
-For more detail please see `MetaMask documentation <https://metamask.github.io/metamask-docs/API_Reference/Ethereum_Provider>`_ .
+For more details please see `MetaMask documentation <https://metamask.github.io/metamask-docs/API_Reference/Ethereum_Provider>`_ .

 .. literalinclude:: ../src/ethereum/web3.js